-Taking the Skyride to the 700ft high observation deck then having a frozen daiquiri from the observation deck is one of the most unique things to do in St Thomas.
+Taking the Skyride to the 700 feet high observation deck then having a frozen daiquiri from the observation deck is one of the most unique things to do in St. Thomas.

-Whisking up 24 passengers every 7 minutes, there’ll be no shortage of photo opportunities so make sure to pack your camera if you want to capture the incredible panoramic views of the Caribbean!
+Whisking up 24 passengers every seven minutes, there’ll be no shortage of photo opportunities.
+Make sure to pack your camera if you want to capture the magnificent panoramic views of the Caribbean!

 17 – Dip into the baths on a Jost Van Dyke day trip